This course can be tailored to your needs for private, onsite delivery at your location.

-The Agile Team Facilitation course focuses not only on skills and techniques but also on the mindset for the facilitator and the facilitator’s path towards becoming an Agile Coach.
-It includes group facilitation tools and techniques for effectively designing meetings and workshops that both engage the entire audience and drives toward agreed-upon outcomes.
-The learner will develop an appreciation for the art of facilitation as key to fostering collaboration and enabling self-organizing teams.
+This Agile Team Facilitation course focuses not only on skills and techniques but also on the mindset for the facilitator towards becoming an Agile Coach.
+It includes group facilitation tools and techniques to effectively design meetings and workshops that engage and drive toward agreed-upon outcomes.
+In this class, you will develop an appreciation for the art of facilitation as key to fostering collaboration and enabling self-organizing teams.

 In-Class Group Exercises:

 The Agile Team Facilitation course gives you a jump-start on your coaching journey.
 It provides the essential team facilitation skills needed to lead teams towards greater agility.
 In addition to reviewing facilitation techniques for Agile practices, participants will also learn how to design and conduct other types of meetings to ensure successful outcomes.

 In-class exercises help to reinforce the concepts from the class.
 This includes simulations, practicing Agile games, and interactive discussions.

 This course has been approved by ICAgile to award students the Certified Professional in Agile Team Facilitation (ICP-ATF) upon successful completion of the course.
 The ICP-ATF is also a prerequisite to earning the ICAgile expert in Agile Coaching certification (ICE-AC).
 Learn more about how to become a certified Agile coaching expert.